Move2Hear: Active Audio-Visual Source Separation: Introduction

 We consider two variants of the new task.
 In the first, the system begins exactly at the location of the desired sounding object and must fine-tune its positioning to hear better; this variant is motivated by augmented reality (AR) applications where the object of interest is known and visible (e.g., the person seated across from someone wearing an assistive audio-visual AR device) yet local movements of the device sensors are still beneficial to improve the audio separation.
 In the second variant, the system begins at an arbitrary position away from the object of interest; this variant is motivated by mobile robotics applications, where an agent detects a sound from afar (e.g., the child calling from downstairs) but it is entangled with distractors and requires larger movements within the environment to hear correctly.
 We refer to these scenarios as \emph{near-target} and \emph{far-target}, respectively.

-Towards addressing the active audio-visual source separation problem, we introduce Move2Hear, a reinforcement learning (RL) framework in which an agent learns a policy for how to move to better hear.
-The agent receives a sequence of egocentric audio-visual observations (RGB and binaural audio) together with the target category of interest, and at each time step decides its next motion (a rotation or translation of the camera and microphones).
-During training, as it aggregates these observations over time using an explicit memory module and recurrent network, the agent is rewarded for improving its estimate of the target object's latent (monaural) sound.
+Towards addressing the active audio-visual source separation problem, we propose Move2Hear, a reinforcement learning (RL) framework where an agent learns a policy for how to move to hear better.
+The agent receives an egocentric audio-visual observation sequence (RGB and binaural audio) along with the target category of interest\footnote{e.g., a human speaker, a musical instrument, or some other sound type}, and at each time step decides its next motion (a rotation or translation of the camera and microphones).
+During training, as it aggregates these observations over time with an explicit memory module and recurrent network, the agent is rewarded for improving its estimate of the target object's latent (monaural) sound.
 In particular, the reward promotes movements that better resolve the target sound from the other distractor sounds in the environment.
-Our approach handles both the near-target and far-target scenarios.
+Our approach handles both near- and far-target scenarios.

 Importantly, optimal positioning for audio source separation is \emph{not} the same as navigation to the source, both because the agent faces a time budget---it may be impossible to reach the target in that time---and also because the geometry of the 3D environment and relative positions of distractor sounds make certain positions relative to the target more amenable to separation.
-For example, in Fig.~\ref{fig:intro} the agent is tasked with separating the audio emitted by object $S_3$.
-In this case, going directly to $S_3$ is not the best solution, since that position will have high interference from the other audio sources in the scene, $S_1$ and $S_2$.
-By moving around the kitchen bar, the agent manages to dampen the signal from $S_1$ significantly due to the intermediate obstacles (walls) and, at the same time, emphasize the signal from $S_3$ compared to $S_2$, hence leading to better separation quality.
+For example, in Fig.~\ref{fig:intro} the agent is tasked with separating the audio from object $S_3$.
+Here, going directly to $S_3$ is not ideal, as that position will have high interference from the other audio sources in the scene, $S_1$ and $S_2$.
+By moving around the kitchen bar, the agent manages to dampen the signal from $S_1$ significantly due to the intermediate obstacles (walls) and, simultaneously, emphasize the signal from $S_3$ compared to $S_2$, thus leading to better separation.